U.S. Home Value Statistics

 Unlike the Census—which is an exact count of people and households every ten years—ACS statistics are estimated based on a representative survey sample.
 (The data in this story only considers owner-occupied housing units.)

-How has U.S. home value changed over time?
+How have U.S. home values changed over time?

 How do home values vary between states?

 Note: Hover over a state to see its median home value.
 To view data from different years, use the time-slider beneath the charts.